Introduce accessibility into your digital content in three steps

 It’s important to note that this concept is not limited to the human body either, as barriers to accessibility also exist geographically.
 In parts of the world where broadband internet is not easily available, slow, ’heavy’ websites and/or downloading large files can impede information accessibility.
 This is an issue, especially if your content is meant to cater to an audience there.

 So, how can you ensure your content is accessible to all?
-My advice is to start small.
+My advice is to start small and always be learning.
 This is the beginning of a constant learning process—I am still learning every day, and with every project.
-Small steps now will make a big difference in the future.
+Once you find the information you need, apply it gradually in small steps.

 1: Choose a portion of content to focus on when optimising for accessibility